Dark brown wrinkled 7 Pot Douglah peppers with a cut pod and black handling gloves

 For fermented sauce, start with a small amount of Douglah and build the rest of the mash with milder red chiles, garlic, carrot, onion, or fruit.
 The goal is to let the dark C. chinense flavor show up without making the sauce unusable.

-Dried Douglah powder is powerful because it spreads evenly and is easy to overdose.
-Mix a measured pinch into salt, sugar, or spice blends before adding it to food.
-Do not shake it directly over a finished dish unless everyone eating has opted into extreme heat.
+Dried Douglah powder spreads evenly and is easy to overdose, so mix a measured pinch into salt, sugar, or another spice blend before adding it to food.
+Do not shake the jar over a finished dish unless everyone eating has opted into extreme heat.

-Handling is part of the recipe.
-Wear gloves, keep the cutting board separate, ventilate powders, and wash blender lids, knife handles, and sink surfaces.
-If capsaicin gets on skin or eyes, the pepper burn safety guide is more useful than water alone.
+Wear gloves, keep the cutting board separate, ventilate powders, and wash blender lids, knife handles, and sink surfaces after handling Douglah.
+If capsaicin reaches skin, the pepper burn safety gives a better response than water alone, while eye exposure needs prompt flushing and medical advice when symptoms persist.

 For heat planning, Douglah belongs near the same severe tier as the Carolina Reaper heat profile, but its darker flavor points it toward savory sauces rather than pure fruit-forward hot sauce.

-Fresh 7 Pot Douglah is a specialty item.
-Most buyers will find seeds, plants, dried pods, powder, or sauce before they find fresh pods in a grocery store.
-A good listing should name 7 Pot Douglah or Chocolate 7 Pot, give species or origin context, and show dark mature pods.
+Fresh 7 Pot Douglah is a specialty item, so most buyers encounter seeds, plants, dried pods, powder, or sauce before fresh grocery-store pods.
+A useful listing names 7 Pot Douglah or Chocolate 7 Pot, gives species and Trinidad context, and shows dark mature pods.

 Store fresh pods dry and loosely wrapped in the refrigerator, then use them promptly.
 Freeze whole or chopped pods for cooked sauces and stews, and label the bag clearly so it is not mistaken for a milder brown or red chile.